Lastrellik/Calico-Home-Security/docs/circuit_diagrams/module_IRTester/README.md

 The sensor used has a 3 pin configuration.
 The (G) pin is used as ground, the (R) pin is used for power and plugged into the 5 volt port and the (Y) pin is used as the sensor and in this instance, run to the 11th digital pin.
 The Y pin returns the values of specific buttons used on the remote.

-Please consult manufacturer specificatitions for your specific pin-layout.
+Please consult manufacturer specifications for your specific pin-layout.